bcgov/sso-docs/docs/FAQs/css-app.md

 Label it **`IDIR - MFA`** (this is the official wording the SSO service standardized on — the earlier "Azure IDIR" name was renamed to "IDIR - MFA" because it is a different *way to log in* with IDIR, not a different identity provider).

 When you trigger the login programmatically, the displayed label is separate from the technical `idpHint` alias you pass to route the user to that provider — keep the alias as configured in Keycloak (for example, `azureidir`) and only customize the human-readable label.

+---

+## Is it possible to get access to the Keycloak logs?

+Yes, if you select your client from the my-dashboard page, there is a logs tab.
+This will allow you to view logs related to your selected client for debugging.

+---

+## If we currently have Basic BCeID and we want to add Business BCeID, how do we get that added?

+Once you have been approved for a BCeID type, to change type you will have to get approved for it.
+You can either remove the existing BCeID type in CSS and request a new one, or begin a new integration if you want to keep the existing BCeID while doing the approval.